Follow Your Nose -- Which Code Smells are Worth Chasing?: Methodology

-Extending to three groups, if we compare the smell appearance probability in `high-quality', `other', and `low-quality' files we expect it to be strictly monotonically increasing.
+Extending to three groups, if we compare the alert appearance probability in `high-quality', `other', and `low-quality' files we expect it to be strictly monotonically increasing. `IllegalCatch',our example, is indeed monotone with respect to quality.

-\subsection{Co-Change with Target Metric}
+\subsubsection{Co-Change with Target Metric}

-In co-change analysis we compare the change of two metrics on the same entity in two consecutive periods.
+In causality we would like to investigate the influence of the ``do'' action \cite{pearl2009causality}.
+Since we have observations, we use co-change analysis \cite{Amit2021CCP}, analysing observations of change.
+We compare the change of two metrics on the same entity in two consecutive periods.
 As with correlation, co-change of two metrics does not necessarily imply causality.
-However, causal relations do imply co-change, since a change in the causing metric should lead to a change in the affected metric.
-Co-change analysis was used in software engineering to show that coupling improvement co-changes with CCP improvement \cite{amit2020corrective}.
+However, causal relations do imply co-change, since a change in the causing metric should lead to a change in the affected metric in some contexts.
+Co-change analysis was used in software engineering to show that coupling improvement co-changes with CCP improvement \cite{Amit2021CCP}.

 [1]{\mbox{$m_{#1}\!\!\uparrow$}} In short, denote the event that metric $i$ improved from one year to the next by \imp{i}.
 The probability $P(\imp{j} \: | \: \imp{i})$ (the equivalent to precision in supervised learning) indicates how likely we are to observe an improvement in metric $j$ knowing of an improvement in metric $i$.
-Smell improvement is defined as a reduction in the smell occurrences relative to the same file the year before.
+Alert improvement is defined as a reduction in the alert occurrences relative to the same file the year before.
+Hence, we actually investigate observations of $P(Improve\:C|do(fix\: A))$.
 Target metric improvement is a reduction in its value between the years.
 It might be that we will observe high precision but it will be simply since $P(\imp{j})$ is high.
 In order to exclude this possibility, we also observe the precision lift, $\frac{P(\imp{j} \: | \: \imp{i})}{P(\imp{j})} -1$.
-Note that these are the same precision and precision lift used in the predictive power, this time applied on temporal data.
+Note that these are the same precision and precision lift used in the predictive power, this time applied to temporal data.
+Note that though we investigate $P(Improve\:C|do(fix\: A))$, there might be more variables $X$ influencing $P(Improve\:C|do(fix\: A), X)$ the behavior and therefore co-change alone is not enough to demonstrate causality.

+`IllegalCatch' has precision lift of 15\% in co-change, and improves with CCP more than expected had they been unrelated.

-\subsection{Influence when Controlling the Developer}
+\subsubsection{Influence when Controlling the Developer}